The Frank Eaton Collection: Home

 About the Collection

-Frank Boardman Eaton was born October 26, 1860 in Hartford, Connecticut.
-At the age of eight, he moved with his family to Twin Mounds, Kansas to homestead.
+Frank Boardman Eaton was born Oct.
+26, 1860, in Hartford, Connecticut.
+At the age of eight, he moved with his family to Twin Mounds, Kansas, to homestead.
 Shortly after their relocation, Eaton witnessed his father's murder.
-He practiced his shooting, and as a teenager of fifteen he engaged in gunfights to avenge his father's murder.
+He practiced his shooting, and as a teenager of 15 he engaged in gunfights to avenge his father's murder.
 Eaton served as a deputy U.S. Marshall in Indian Territory under the "hanging judge," Judge Isaac C. Parker.
-At 29 he joined the land rush to Oklahoma Territory.
-Eaton served as the model for OSU's mascot "Pistol Pete".
-He settled near Perkins, Oklahoma where he served as sheriff and later became a blacksmith.
+At 29, he joined the land rush to Oklahoma Territory.
+Eaton served as the model for OSU's mascot "Pistol Pete."
+He settled near Perkins, Oklahoma, where he served as sheriff and later became a blacksmith.
 He lived there until his death on April 8, 1958.

 The University of Wyoming and New Mexico State University also claim "Pistol Pete" as a mascot.
 In 1993 the University of Wyoming and Oklahoma State University signed a concurrent use agreement regarding the use of "Pistol Pete" as a mascot.